persteenolsen/umbraco-13-starter-one/README.md

 - In web.config I added Rewrite Rule to force HTTP request to HTTPS

-- In web.config I added applicationInitialization to prevent cold start
+- In web.config I added applicationInitialization to prevent cold start ( IIS seems to igore it! )

 - As a workaround I set up a crone job to make a request every few minutes to prevent cold start